SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### macros

-a macro is something that maps a input to a replacement output
+a macro is something that maps a input to a replacement output.
+Rust supports macros as its main form of metaprogramming.
+Rust macros end in an !.

 ## Programming language implementation